White Lake Hills Neighborhood Association

 • The C.O.P. program is recognized as a major factor in lowering Fort Worth's crime rate by 40%, making it one of America's safest cities

-• FYI - Chief Windham lived in White Lake Hills, his wife Maria still lives here
+• FYI - Chief Windham, and his wife Maria lived in White Lake Hills

 What is the C.O.P.
 Program?